quasarframework/quasar-ui-qcalendar/demo/src/markdown/calendar.md

 - User events support (date, day, interval, time, resource, etc)
 - Define any day as beginning of week
 - Show only certain days of the week (good for work week days)
+- Disable days or week days
 - Workweek number support
 - Day-of-the-year support
-- Easy to theme using CSS overrides or using JSON theme object (see Themes below)
+- Easy to theme using CSS vars and [Theme Builder](https://quasarframework.github.io/quasar-ui-qcalendar/theme-builder)
 - Easy to customize with Vue slots
 - Support for Dark mode
 - Rich support of date functions that are also exported for use in your own apps